fairfieldev/fairfield-stock-control-systems/replit.md

   - All products with metadata
   - All locations and addresses
   - Complete transfer history (pending → dispatched → received)
-  - All users with roles and permissions
+  - All users with roles, permissions, AND passwords
+  - System logos and settings
 - **Environment-Based Configuration**: Firebase config via environment variables
 - **Migration Progress Tracking**: Returns count of migrated items
+- **Firestore REST API**: Uses Firestore REST API for migration (no SDK dependencies)

 ### API Endpoints